-An umbilical hernia occurs when part of the bowel or fatty tissue pokes through an area near the belly button, pushing through a weak spot in the surrounding abdominal wall.
+An umbilical hernia occurs when part of the bowel or fatty tissue pushes through a weak spot in the abdominal wall, near the navel.

 This article looks at the causes, risk factors, diagnosis, and treatment of umbilical hernias.

 An umbilical hernia looks like a lump in the navel.
 It might become more obvious when the infant is laughing, crying, going to the toilet, or coughing.
-When the child is lying down or relaxed, the lump may shrink.
+When the child is lying down or relaxed, the lump may shrink or go away completely.

 The major risk factors for umbilical hernias are:

 - Age: Infants, especially those born preterm, have a higher risk of an umbilical hernia than adults.